Best Soil for Growing Cannabis: Indoor and Outdoor

 Growing Medium Options

-For outdoor grows directly in the ground, you’re working with whatever exists in your yard or garden bed.
-Native soil quality varies enormously.
+Native soil (outdoor): Quality varies enormously.
 Sandy soil drains too fast and holds few nutrients.
-Clay soil holds too much water and compacts.
-Loam (a balanced mix of sand, silt, and clay) is the closest to ideal.
+Clay holds too much water and compacts.
+Loam is the closest to ideal.
+Most outdoor growers amend rather than replace their native soil.

 Indoor Soil Recommendations